patchstack/documentation/src/content/docs/FAQ Troubleshooting/Plugin/how-often-does-patchstack-sync-data.md

 ---
-title: "How often does Patchstack sync the data between my site and Patchstack App?"
+title: "How often does Patchstack sync with my site?"

 excerpt: ""
 hidden: false